 The first step to conquering addiction is to admit you are addicted and become aware of your compulsions.
 So next time you feel the urge to check your phone while you’re walking or driving, realize it’s not worth the risk to yourself or others and desist.
 Or if you cannot immediately summon the willpower to overcome your craving for a dopamine hit, then at least move to one side, out of the flow of pedestrian or road traffic, and come to a complete stop before you succumb.

-Another step you can take is to actively seek out ways that will help you to take control of your device, such as How to kill Facebook’s newsfeed or Rescue Time.
-You can find more suggestions here: Take control of your phone
+Another step you can take is to actively seek out ways that will help you to take control of your device in a more general way, such as How to kill Facebook’s newsfeed or Rescue Time.
+You can find more suggestions here: Take control

 Technology itself is not inherently bad.
 It could be designed to help us develop enhanced levels of focus and insight for the betterment of the human race instead of the addictive distractions that it fosters today.
 But until enough of us say “enough” and changes are made top down, the best we can do is to use it more consciously and wisely rather than letting it use us.